You probably have tried many free recovery programs, but they didn’t work, right? That’s why you are searching for the

 Meanwhile, a software crash is unacceptable, though it’s hard to develop a bug-free program.
 At the end of the day, when you get everything ready, you don’t want to see the software doesn’t work as it’s advertised due to frequent crashes.
 This is also an important indicator of whether a piece of software is poorly developed or truly great, which is surely worth exploring in our tests.

 Not only an outdated program has compatibility issues running on the latest Windows operating system, but we also suspect it would have security concerns as well.
 The best file recovery software should be compatible with the latest version of Windows 10.

 Data recovery may sound easy, but it’s actually very complex because the process involves lots of advanced computer-related matters.
 A well-designed computer program usually requires a dedicated team of developers to spend hundreds (if not thousands) of hours designing and coding.

 It’s quite common that you’ll have questions or face issues during the data recovery process.
-It would be good to turn to the developers/providers for help via email, live chat, or by phone (though most programs don’t offer this option), etc. Also, we give more weight to those programs that offer troubleshooting tips, knowledge base, and video tutorials on their official websites or YouTube channels.
+It would be good to turn to the developers/providers for help via email, live chat, or by phone (though most programs don’t offer this option), etc. Also, we give more weight to those programs that offer troubleshooting tips, knowledge bases, and video tutorials on their official websites or YouTube channels.

 We’ve tested dozens of data recovery software and come up with the following options.
 Due to the nature of data recovery and the complexities of data loss scenarios, your results may vary.

 Recuva claims it can recover pictures, music, documents, videos, emails, or any other file type you have deleted or lost.
 It supports recovering from many storage media such as memory cards, external hard drives, USB sticks, and more.